Disney Plus UK: Disney+ price, release date, app info and top shows

 Disney Plus: why register your interest right now

-If you're already thinking that a Disney Plus subscription might be for you, you're not alone.
-Consider all the content that's already on the service (covering Disney, Star Wars, Marvel, Pixar, and Simpsons), and everything that's on the way, and it's clear that this library of original programming is going to be very hard to top by any service, including Netflix.
+If you're ready to sign up for a Disney Plus subscription, you're not alone: consider everything that's already on the service (from Star Wars to The Simpsons), and everything that's on the way, and it's clear that this is a content library that's going to be very hard to top by anyone... and that includes Netflix.

-Indeed, Disney Plus may well replace Netflix as the streaming service that people sign up to first, and cancel last – remember that not only do you get access to a huge amount of content as soon as you sign up, but that Prime Video and Netflix might not seem quite so appealing once Disney has finished yanking its movies and shows off those rival services, which is happening every month right now.
+Disney Plus has a very good chance of replacing Netflix as the streaming service that people sign up to first, and cancel last – it has a huge library of movies and shows to draw on, and of course the other streaming services are going to be hit as Disney pulls its content off its competitors' platforms.

+We're not sure yet how Disney's current deals with the likes of Sky and the terrestrial UK channels are going to affect the Disney Plus shows and movies you'll be able to watch: there's already been rumours of a deal between Disney and Sky to make the new streaming service a part of Sky Q, rather than a rival to it.

-Disney+ is also very competitively priced in the US right now and will be equally so in the UK when it launches in March 2020: you'll pay £5.99 a month or £59.99 a year for the service.
+Disney+ is competitively priced in the US, and will be equally so in the UK when it launches in March 2020: you'll pay £5.99 a month or £59.99 a year for the service.
 Netflix starts at £5.99 a month, but to get HD and Ultra HD quality, you need to up that to £11.99 a month.

-And remember, if you need to take a break at any stage, that's no problem either: Disney Plus can be cancelled at any point through the website, through the Settings app in iOS, or through the Google Play Store app in Android.
-Just like Netflix, you can stop and restart your Disney+ subscription at any time.
+Taking a break at any stage is fine: Disney Plus can be cancelled whenever you like through the website, through the Settings app in iOS, or through the Google Play Store app in Android.
+As with Netflix, you can stop and restart your Disney+ subscription at any time.

-So, while you can't start watching right now, with Disney Plus UK not live until March, we'd say it is very much worth registering you interest now to make sure you're first in line to enjoy its library of content when it does.
+So, while you can't start watching right now, with Disney Plus UK not live until March, we'd say it is very much worth registering you interest now to make sure you're first in line to enjoy its library of content when launch day arrives.

 Disney Plus launch date, pricing, bundles

 The pricing for Disney Plus in the UK has now been announced – you'll have to stump up £5.99 a month or £59.99 a year for the service.
-That matches the lowest £5.99 monthly fee you can pay for Netflix, though in the case of Netflix that's for just one non-HD stream to a single device, so the Disney package offers better value for money at this point in time.
+That matches the lowest £5.99 monthly fee you can pay for Netflix, though in the case of Netflix that's for just one non-HD stream to a single device, so the Disney package offers better value for money right now.

-After one or two technical hiccups at the beginning, Disney Plus is now live in the US, Canada, the Netherlands, Australia and New Zealand, having launched across the 12-19 November 2019.
+After one or two initial technical hiccups, Disney Plus is now live in the US, Canada, the Netherlands, Australia and New Zealand, having launched across the 12-19 November 2019.
 In the US, it's available to subscribers for $6.99 a month or $69.99 a year, which also compares favourably with Netflix.

 Is this not what 2020 vision means?
 From #ToyStory 4 and Aladdin to #LizzieMcGuire and WandaVision, here’s a look into our future at the blockbusters and Originals coming to #DisneyPlus this year. pic.twitter.com/QHGMHat89nJanuary 1, 2020